ycvictor/ycvictor.github.io/about.md

 ### Things I'm Involved With

 **Software.** I believe software is a superpower.
 It is scalable, affordable, and capable of creating meaningful impact.
-I have built machine learning projects that range from predicting the survivability of cancer patients, to forecasting multi-hazard risks on power grids, to analyzing soccer performance.
-I also taught myself full-stack development and worked as a software engineer at Gigwok, Inc., where I helped make mental health care more engaging.
+I’ve built projects in machine learning and full-stack development, which you can check out [here](/portfolio.html).

 **Startup.** I am passionate about innovation and problem-solving.
 I love the startup spirit, being proactive, adaptable, and growth-oriented.
 I thrive in environments that value experimentation, following a build, measure, learn cycle to drive progress.